Cheneth/image-repository/README.md

 # Image Repository
 This project consists of the backend of an image repository web app

-Technologies: Node.js, Express.js, MongoDB, Tensorflow (mobilenet)
+Technologies: Node.js, Express.js, MongoDB (mongoose), JWT, bcrypt, Tensorflow (mobilenet)

 ## Setup
 1. Clone the repo and run `npm install`